Chris Pratt and Jeff Goldblum find a way in these exclusive Jurassic World Dominion images

 In the cover story of the new issue of Total Film magazine, director Colin Trevorrow and that ginormo-cast talk in-depth about bring the Jurassic World trilogy to a close.
 Below, you can check out three exclusive new images from Jurassic World Dominion, featured in the new issue.

-Before seeing the new film, you’re advised to check out Trevorrow’s short films ‘Battle at Big Rock’ and ‘The Prologue’, which give a flavour of what's been going on in the time that’s passed since fallen Kingdom.
+Before seeing the new film, you’re advised to check out Trevorrow’s short films ‘Battle at Big Rock’ and ‘The Prologue’, which give a flavor of what's been going on in the time that’s passed since Fallen Kingdom.

 If you’re a fan of Total Film, why not subscribe so you never miss an issue?
 Sign up via MagazinesDirect and you’ll save money on the cover price, as well as getting exclusive subscriber covers like the one you can see above.
 And with our current subs offer, you can also get a free STM Powerkick portable charger..